 Do you have cybersecurity insurance coverage?
 While it’s never a good idea to rely on something like this as your only line of defense against cybersecurity threats, having an insurance policy in place can help with any related damages.

-eg, if someone gets access to your systems and causes damage or loss, cyber insurance will protect you from those costs.
+For example, if someone gets access to your systems and causes damage or loss, cyber insurance will protect you from those costs.
 It’s important to understand exactly what is and isn’t covered by your policy.

 So make sure you take the time to look over and understand everything before signing anything.